AamirHafiez/maindtec-ai-projects/README.md

 ## Getting Started

-Install Dependencies:
+1. Install Dependencies:

 ```bash
 npm install
 ```

-First, run the development server:
+2. First, run the development server:

 ```bash
 npm run dev
 ```

+3. Update, AppConfig: NETWORK_BASE_URL port to the port that the app is using

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:[PORT]](http://localhost:3000) with your browser to see the result.